yumathegenius/Trap-GAN/README.md

 # Trap-GAN
 This is a python base machine learning trap beats generator.
-This project contain pre-trained data
+<br>This project contain pre-trained data

 ## Instroments
  - hihat